 Infrastructure is a critical national issue.
 Roads, bridges and airport runways are the backbone of our travel and interstate commerce systems.
 Finding a way to track asphalt-surface quality inexpensively and effectively in an era of tight infrastructure budgets is paramount, particularly in Missouri, which received a D+ civil infrastructure grade recently from the American Society of Civil Engineers.
 Knowing where the most serious safety issues may arise allows for a more efficient use of limited resources.

 A pair of Mizzou Engineering researchers has developed a way to monitor civil infrastructure with little more than a device that 77 percent of Americans carry in their pocket each and every day.

 Assistant Professor Amir Alavi and Glen Barton Chair of Flexible Pavement Technology Bill Buttlar of the MU Civil and Environmental Engineering Department recently published “An overview of smartphone technology for citizen-centered, real-time and scalable civil infrastructure monitoring,” in Future Generation Computer Systems.

 The study outlines how sensors that currently exist in smartphones can be used to estimate the quality of a given road, bridge or runway surface.
+This data can be used to make critical decisions on repair in heavily trafficked areas.
 Many modern smartphones include sensors such as gyroscopes, accelerometers and cameras and contain the ability to interface with external sensors, including infrared devices.